We've finally reached our first beta. Please ensure you are using our DNS server.

 Prerequisites

-• Linux — required for btrfs and Podman rootless containers
+• Linux — required for btrfs and Podman rootful containers

 • Go 1.25+ — for the backend API server